withcatai/node-llama-cpp/README.md

 #### With grammar
 Use this to direct the model to generate a specific format of text, like `JSON` for example.

+> **Note:** there's an issue with some grammars where the model won't stop generating output,
+> so it's advised to use it together with `maxTokens` set to the context size of the model

 ```typescript
 import {fileURLToPath} from "url";